Feyerabend/ABC80/emu/README.md

 As tinyz80 is licensed with a "greedy" version 3 of GNU, every file that works with it must follow the same license.

-The `abcprom.h` file however is data and *not* part of the program.
+*The `abcprom.h` file however is data and __not__ part of the program.
 Dataindustrier AB (DIAB) gave Jonas Yngvesson permission to distribute the PROM-contents.
-Jonas Yngvesson also made a proper simluator/emulator for ABC80.
+Jonas Yngvesson also made a proper simulator/emulator for ABC80.*